thatlonelybugbear/spell-class-filter-for-5e/README.md

-Stuff in this file will display on the github repository page.
+## Stuff in this file will display on the github repository page.
+It uses markdown language.
+See https://www.markdownguide.org/